Zren/breeze-alphablack/ReadMe.md

 To color the the default breeze window decorations (window titlebars).
 You can either:

 1. Download a custom window decoration.
-2. Use the Color Picker script above.
+2. Use the set titlebar colors python script above.
 3. Use the System Settings > Colors > Colors section to color the titlebar background/foreground.
 You will not be able to color the frame color (bottom/left/right of the window) from this menu.
 4. Add/set the following values in your `~/.config/kdeglobals` file to set the borders to black (when using the breeze window decorations).